DeMarcus Ware announces his retirement from NFL

 ''You always want to be a leader.
 You think you know what it takes and you think you have great ideas, but until you're like three feet away from it and you see like nah, he really doesn't do that or he does this instead of that.
 And it can just be the little subtle stuff like he comes in and watches film on his phone, it's the little stuff that you observe, that you take,'' Miller said.

 ''Like, I don't have to come in every day and make an announcement.
 I can just come in and do my work and say what needs to be said and get things done.
-I think I just had to calm down and what calmed me down was really just seeing how it was really supposed to be,'' Miller said. ''I was full-speed before, 100 percent.
+I think I just had to calm down and what calmed me down was really just seeing how it was really supposed to be,'' Miller said. ''I was full speed before, 100 percent.
 DeMarcus, he's like that, too, though.
 But just not all the time, you get to see there's a time and a place for everything, and in DeMarcus I got to see a great example of that.''

 Ware totaled 81 tackles and 21+ sacks in Denver and had a terrific playoff performance two seasons ago with a dozen quarterback hits during the Broncos' run to their Super Bowl 50 title.